Textualize/website/docs/index.md

 We are building [Textual](projects.md#textual) &mdash; a Rapid Application Development framework for Python.

 As the world's [most popular programming language](https://www.tiobe.com/tiobe-index/), Python has made a huge impact in a broad range of fields from data science to biology.
-At the same time, web development has become more and more specialized, putting it out of reach for the majority of developers.
-We have a solution for that.
+At the same time, web development has become more and more specialized, putting it out of reach for the majority of developers. **We have a solution for that**.

 Textual leverages developers existing Python skills and the tools they already know, to build highly functional User Interfaces.
-Making it possible for the majority of Python developers to build UIs for their company or organisation.
-No more slow, expensive out-sourcing.
+Making it possible for developers of all skill levels to build applications for their company or organisation.
+**No more slow, expensive out-sourcing**.
 Apps can be built in-house by a single developer that would previously have taken a team of specialists to build &mdash; and in a fraction of the time.

 Textual apps run on MacOS, Linux, and Windows.
-In the terminal, on the web, and in Jupyter notebooks.
+In the terminal, the web, and Jupyter notebooks.

 ## Want to know more?